Toronto District School Board: Collaboration with Black Lives Matter

 In 2017, the TDSB participated in "Freedom Day" organized by Black Lives Matter, during which students and teachers would "skip a day of school in protest" of "anti-black racism in the educational system".
 Issues of concern were police patrols of TDSB schools, and the disproportionate number of black students being suspended and being placed into non-academic educational streams.

 Dress code and uniforms

 In spring 2019, after not changing in nearly a decade, the TDSB updated its dress code policy.
 The policy allows students to wear tops exposing shoulders, backs, stomachs, midriffs, necklines, and cleavage; and bottoms exposing legs, thighs, and hips.
 It was revised to promote self-expression, discourage "policing of student bodies", and decrease the impact that dress codes have on disadvantaged people, such as female, racialized, gender-diverse, Indigenous, and socio-economically disadvantaged students.

-Some TDSB schools have uniforms, Runnymede Collegiate Institute.
+Some TDSB schools have uniforms, such as Runnymede Collegiate Institute.

-Transportation

-While the legacy boards had a history of maintaining school buses, the TDSB has provided a set of student transportation to the following providers: